 The SIIG runs a series of learning events open to SIIG Members’ staff and Trustees, covering topics such as the skillsets required, how to assess and balance financial and social return, how to carry out due diligence, and exploring different types of investment.
 The SIIG also provides a toolkit of templates and exemplars for those establishing or running a social impact investing programme, and signposting to a range of learning events run by external partners.

-Market Information Days run four to six times each year to enable SIIG members to come together with other investors to hear about the latest opportunities from charities, social enterprises, social purpose organisations and social impact funds.
+Market Information Days run every six weeks to educate attendees about the latest social impact investment opportunities from charities, social enterprises, social purpose organisations and social impact funds.
 Organisations presenting during 2018 ranged from £30 million+ funds raising money to provide housing to socially and economically vulnerable people to start-up technology projects.
-The Market Information Days are mutually supportive; novice investors get the opportunity to learn from the questions posed by their more experienced peers, and those pitching proposals are able to benefit from feedback on their ideas.
+The Days are mutually supportive with a focus on learning; newer investors learn from the questions posed by their more experienced peers, and those presenting are able to benefit from feedback on their ideas.
+The SIIG does not go further than providing a means for communication, any follow-up interactions or information shared relating to particular transactions is not the responsibility of the SIIG.

-To learn more about the SIIG and explore joining, please contact: firstname.lastname@example.org
+To learn more about the SIIG and to join our mailing list, please contact: email@example.com

 Members can access the SIIG here